elastic/rally/docs/command_line_reference.rst

    esrally --car="4gheap" --car-params="data_paths:'/opt/elasticsearch'"

 The variables that are exposed depend on the `car's configuration <https://github.com/elastic/rally-teams/tree/master/cars>`__.
-In addition, Rally implements special handling for the variable ``data_paths`` (by default the values for variable is determined by Rally).
+In addition, Rally implements special handling for the variable ``data_paths`` (by default the value for this variable is determined by Rally).

 ``elasticsearch-plugins``